grecpt/Full-Stack-Developer-Journey/README.md

 ## Technologies that I aim to build experience

-I've choose to commit my 12 months to learn, build projects and gained experience with the technologies that are relevant to the market and limit the gap of a lot.
+I've choose to commit my 12 months to learn, build projects and gained experience with the technologies that are relevant to the market and limit the gap of learning irrelvant tools.

 | Skill             | Time Required | Learning Phase |
 | ----------------- | ------------- | -------------- |